suncoast-devs/handbook/lessons/js-fetch/index.md

 The fetch() method takes one mandatory argument, the path to the resource you want to fetch.
 It returns a `Promise` that resolves to the Response to that request, whether it is successful or not.
-You can also optionally pass in an object as the second argument which will also give options on how fetch behaves.
+You can also optionally pass in an object as the second argument, which will also give options on how fetch behaves.

 ```javascript
 fetch('https://restcountries.eu/rest/v2/all')